Bokeo province: Demographics

 Its population was 179,243 in 2015, in 36 townships, and more than 400 villages.
-With 34 ethnic groups (including Akha, Hmong, Khamu, Kalom, Kui, Lamet, Lao Huay, Mien, Musoe, Ngo, Phai, Phu Thai, Phuan, Phuvan, Samtao, Shan, Tahoy, Thai Daeng, Thai Dam, Thai Khao, Thai Lu, Thai Nai, and Chinese), the province's ethnic diversity is ranked second in the country, after Luang Namtha province.
-Most numerous though are the Lanten, Hmong, Lahu, Yao, Akha, and Tai Lue peoples.
-The Lahu, a Tibeto-Burman speaking people who are part of ethnic group of northern Myanmar and Thailand also inhabit this province in large numbers.
+Most numerous ethnic groups are the Lanten, Hmong, Lahu, Yao, Akha, and Tai Lue peoples.
+The Lahu, a Tibeto-Burman speaking people who are part of ethnic group of northern Myanmar and Thailand inhabit this province.

 Economy

-The provincial economy is now dominated by the Golden Triangle Special Economic Zone (GT SEZ).
-In 2007, Kings Romans Group, owned by well-connected Chinese husband and wife Zhao Wei and Su Guiqin, entered into a 99-year lease for 10,000 hectares on the banks of the Mekong.
-The company was granted 3,000 of these hectares as a duty-free zone, now the SEZ.
-As gambling is illegal in China, and the SEZ is only a two-hour journey by road from China, casinos and hotels catering to a Chinese clientele were built.
-A robust industry involving trafficking in endangered animals has grown up around the Chinese tourist trade.
+The provincial economy is dominated by the Golden Triangle Special Economic Zone (GT SEZ).
+In 2007, Kings Romans Group, owned by Chinese husband and wife Zhao Wei and Su Guiqin, entered into a 99-year lease for 10,000 hectares on the banks of the Mekong.
+The company was granted 3,000 of these hectares as a duty-free zone, later the SEZ.
+As gambling is illegal in China, and the SEZ is a two-hour journey by road from China, casinos and hotels catering to a Chinese clientele were built.
+An industry involving trafficking in endangered animals has grown up around the Chinese tourist trade.
 In January 2018, the US Treasury Department announced sanctions against what it called Zhao's transnational criminal organisation, engaging in illicit activities, including human trafficking and child prostitution, drug trafficking and wildlife trafficking.

-See main page at Golden Triangle Special Economic Zone

 Houayxay, the capital city of the province, has most of the remainder of the province's economic activity.
-The province is one of the main maize producing areas of Laos.
-Commercial mining for precious stones and gold is a major economic activity.
-Ban Nam Khok and Ban Houi Sala, about 6 km and 18 km from Bokeo town respectively, are notable mining areas.
-Buhae Industrial Corp., which mines for sapphires, is a major company operating in Houayxay District.
-Many of the ethnic Lantaen villages are noted for their production of traditional saa paper and other crafts.
+The province is one of the maize producing areas of Laos.
+Commercial mining for stones and gold is an economic activity.
+Ban Nam Khok and Ban Houi Sala, about 6 km and 18 km from Bokeo town respectively, are mining areas.
+Buhae Industrial Corp., which mines for sapphires, is a company operating in Houayxay District.
+Some of the ethnic Lantaen villages are noted for their production of traditional saa paper and other crafts.

 Paa beuk, a catfish, the largest freshwater fish in the world, is found in the Mekong River.
-It grows to 3 m in length and could weigh up to 300 kg.
-It is an economic resource as it commands a high market price.
-The flesh of this endangered fish is considered a delicacy.
+It grows to 3 m in length and can weigh up to 300 kg.
+It is an economic resource.